symbol/symbol-docs/source/guides/account/getting-account-information.rst

 Prerequisites
 *************

-- Finish the :doc:`getting started section <../../getting-started/setup-workstation>`
+- Complete the :doc:`getting started section <../../getting-started/setup-workstation>`.
-- Have one :ref:`account with network currency <setup-creating-a-test-account>`
+- Create :ref:`an account <setup-creating-a-test-account>`.

 *************************
 Method #01: Using the SDK
 *************************

-1. Open a new file and call ``getAccountInfo`` function, passing your account's address as a parameter.
+Open a new file and call the ``getAccountInfo`` function from the ``AccountHttp`` repository, passing your account's address as a parameter.

 .. example-code::